Wang-ML-Lab/MMLU-SR/README.md

 This is the official repository for "Reasoning or Simply Next Token Prediction?
 A Benchmark for Stress-Testing Large Language Models".
 - Our MMLU-SR dataset is designed to challenge true comprehension and reasoning abilities of LLMs by symbol replacement.
-- Our evaluations on `gpt-3.5-turbo`, `gemini-1.0-pro`, and `llama3-8b` showed significantly lower performance on MMLU-SR compared to the original MMLU.
+- Our evaluations on `gpt-3.5-turbo`, `gemini-1.0-pro`, and `llama3-8b` showed significantly lower performance on MMLU-SR compared to the original MMLU, highlighting the value of our MMLU-SR.

 ![MMLU-SR](images/MMLU-SR2.PNG)